asteroid-lang/asteroid/docs/Installing and Running.rst

     $ pip install asteroid-lang

-The should work on Unix-like and Windows systems, though you may have to use `pip3` or some other variation.
+This should work on Unix-like and Windows systems, though you may have to use `pip3` or some other variation.

   Don't forget to add the `bin` directory where `pip` installs programs